 Furthermore, to minimise its exposure to significant losses from reinsurers' insolvencies, the Insurance Operations evaluates the financial condition of its reinsurers.
-The Insurance Operations has a modified quota-share reinsurance arrangement with an international reinsurance company, with Standard & Poors "AA-" rating.
+During the year, the Company has had reinsurance arrangements with two international reinsurance companies, with Standard and Poors rating of "AA-".
+A medical quota share arrangement, according to which the insurance company retained 50% of insurance cover has been effective till 30 September 2016.
+From 1 October, 2016 onwards, the Company moved to an Excess of Loss arrangement (XOL).
 This reinsurance arrangement covers all individual and group contracts issued by the Insurance Operations in the Kingdom of Saudi Arabia.
-Under the arrangement, the Insurance Operations retains 50% of the insurance cover.

-The credit risk exposure in respect of reinsurer's share of outstanding claims is SR 7,146 thousand (31 December 2014: SR 1,827 thousand) and in respect of reinsurance balances receivable is SR 4,766 thousand (31 December 2014: SR 4,167 thousand).
+The credit risk exposure in respect of reinsurer's share of outstanding claims is SR 16,486 thousand (31 December 2015; SR 7,146 thousand) and in respect of reinsurance balances receivable is SR 14,173 thousand (31 December 2015; SR 4,766 thousand).